Food tours now available through October 2025 with more availability coming soon!

 Adam and Chris LA Food Tour | Los Angeles, California | Photo by Adam of Rocky Mountain Food Tours

-I was thoroughly impressed by my experience with Sidewalk Food Tours, and it was one of the highlights of my entire road trip.
-Chris, who has worked with the company since 2019, was an excellent guide full of energy and fun facts, and I checked out some of his other restaurant and shopping recommendations before my vacation was over.
-The variety of food offered on the tour was excellent in both taste and value, and I learned so much about the city that I never knew before.
+I was thoroughly impressed by my experience with Sidewalk Food Tours.
+It was one of the highlights of my entire road trip.
+Chris, who has worked with the company since 2019, was an excellent guide full of energy and fun facts.
+I checked out some of his other restaurant and shopping recommendations before my vacation was over.
+The variety of food offered was excellent in both taste and value, and I learned so much about the city.
 I especially loved that we began and ended the tour with something sweet–you can never have enough dessert, right?

 Definitely check out Sidewalk Food Tours, whether you’re in LA, New Orleans, Miami, or one of the many other cities where they offer excursions!